HouzuoGuo/laitos/doc/Toolbox-feature:-interactive-web-browser-(SlimerJS).md

 carried out entirely via plain text commands.
 The command response will offer clue (in plain text) as to how the web site looks while navigating around.
 Only one website can be browsed at a time.

+In contrast to PhantomJS based web browser, SlimerJS based web browser is more capable of rendering very modern websites, even Google Maps and YouTube.
+However, SlimerJS based web browsers rely on Docker container runtime, which may not be available if your hosting environment does not offer Docker daemon control (e.g. Windows Subsystem For Linux, AWS FarGate).

 ## Configuration
-Under JSON object `Features`, construct a JSON object called `Browser` and its inner object `Browsers` that has the following mandatory properties:
+Under JSON object `Features`, construct a JSON object called `BrowserPhantomJS` and its inner object `Browsers` that has the following properties:
 <table>
 <tr>
     <th>Property</th>
     <th>Type</th>
     <th>Meaning</th>
+    <th>Default value</th>
 </tr>
 <tr>
     <td>BasePortNumber</td>